Residential aged care residents

 Your aged care home is responsible for ensuring you are offered the opportunity to receive a COVID-19 vaccination.

-If you are yet to receive a first, second or any booster dose, you can ask your aged care home to organise your vaccination.
+If you are yet to receive any dose of a COVID-19 vaccine, you can ask your aged care home to organise your vaccination.

-Your aged care home can make arrangements at any time for you to get vaccinated with the dose you require by a visiting GP to your aged care home as soon as you are eligible within the ATAGI recommended intervals.
+Your aged care home can make arrangements at any time for you to get vaccinated with the dose you need.
+A visiting GP, community pharmacist or other primary care provider can come to your aged care home as soon as you are eligible.

 Providing consent